azcoov/azcoov.github.com/_posts/2012-08-02-two-factor.md

 I was following along with John Sheehan's thoughts on [password-less authentication](http://john-sheehan.com/post/28437774039/is-it-time-for-password-less-login) and two-factor authentication came up today with a [post by TechCrunch](http://techcrunch.com/2012/08/02/y-combinator-backed-startup-authy-wants-to-help-you-prevent-a-dropbox-style-security-snafu/) about [Authy](https://www.authy.com/).

 Two-Factor authentication is a great security model.
-There are various flavors of two-factor authentication but the Authy concept specifically relates to sending a short token to you via an Authy app, or SM.
+There are various flavors of two-factor authentication but the Authy concept specifically relates to sending a short token to you via an Authy app, or SMS.

 I use a two-factor authentication system every day for some contracting work I do.
 It's a combination of VPN and two-factor auth.
 When I want to connect to the remote network, I start by connecting VPN.
 I'm prompted with a required token.
 To get that token, I have to open an iPhone app which will render a new token.
 I manually type that token into the VPN token dialog, then I'm prompted for my password with another dialog.
 When I supply that, I'm authenticated!